Han Qi Explained

 Given name: Qǐ (起)

 Although Han Qi held the post of zhongjunjiang for 27 years, he was largely absent from the central political arena of Jin.
-Xun Wu, Shi Yang, Xun Li, and the heads of Zhonghang, Fan, and Zhi clans controlled the State of Jin and its army.
+Xun Wu, Shi Yang, Xun Li, and the heads of Zhonghang, Fan, and Zhi clans controlled the Jin state and its army.
 They implemented a policy of expansion but only focused on minor states.
 Chu, a major enemy of Jin, was ignored by Jin during his rule.
 [2]

 Notes and References